FuturixAI-and-Quantum-Works/Shivaay_ARC-C/README.md

 This repository contains the evaluation code and results for the **ARC-Challenge Benchmark** using the **Shivaay LLM** with **8-shot testing** and **Chain-of-Thought (CoT)** reasoning.
 The benchmark measures the model's ability to answer complex science questions.

-Shivaay ranked 3rd on Huggingface SOTA (State-of-the-Art) Leaderboard for ARC-C
+Shivaay ranked 3rd on PapersWithCode SOTA (State-of-the-Art) Leaderboard for ARC-C scoring **91.04**

 ![image](https://github.com/user-attachments/assets/7eec04fb-1580-41ec-b630-a4e781259ed7)